Utility to rename, remove, and copy files/dirs using your editor

 ediris very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
 All lines in the edited list:

-- Must start with a number, that number must be in range, and that number must be unique,
+- Must start with a number and that number must be in range.

 - Must have at least one white space/tab after the number,